HilltownStudios/underscourge/content/index.md

 # Underscourge
 Life in the hot and often toxic caverns and tunnels of the undercity is hard and unpredictable.
-You could leave, and people do, but the allure of the gleaming city above has a hold on people.
+You could leave, and people do, but the allure of the gleaming city above has a hold on people, even those in its shadow.
 There's money and power to be had, and in theory one can gain both through a combination of hard work and luck.
 But if so, you've never seen it happen.
 No, you and your companions remain in this fetid undercity, where you started at an early age venturing out into the tunnels to hunt, into the landfills to scavenge for useful items.
 To the extent you're even acknowledged by those in the overcity, it is because of your usefulness to them.
 The most you can hope for is stable employment in one of the Conclave Houses above, but how much of yourself are you willing to sacrifice to get there?

 Most people in the Underscourge fall into one of two categories: working stiffs or the riffraff.
 The working stiffs hold down regular jobs, some commuting into the overcity to work in fancy restaurants; serve as housecleaners, maids, nannies, and butlers; work in the hydroponics farms; perform various building, mining, and manual labor tasks; seek access to one of the more specialized trades in the overcity, a nearly impossible undertaking; or work directly in one of the Conclave Houses.
 They take jobs in the overcity that the manicured inhabitants of the Conclave Houses won't take.

-But you're not a working stiff.
+You're not a working stiff.
 You're what they call the riffraff.
 You're not afraid of hard work, mind.
 Far from it.
 But a life of wage earning and the soul-grinding that comes along with it was never in the cards for you.
 You're not just willing to get your hands dirty, you're willing to get them bloody if the price is right.
 You're the mercs and the hired hands, the hunters and the nightlife, the people who haunt the dangerous passages, selling your sword or your spells to those who can pay, or taking from those who don't want to.
 Even the gods play mercenary down here.
 You sign on to the private armies of the Underguilds, themselves bankrolled by the Conclave Houses.
 You sneak around the city on the hunt for valuable information, and you take care of problems.
 Dirty work is your business, and in the perpetual gaslight gloom of the undercity, business is always good.

 But the Conclave Houses don't make it too easy.
 Moral panic sweeps like waves over the inhabitants of the overcity, and Scourge Enforcers (all of whom are, or were, regular riffraff like you) regularly come through in their heavy riot armor and round up anyone who looks at them funny, all in the name of clamping down on crime.
 The best players of undercity factional politics make it their business to know what's coming and when, either because they engineered the situation, or because they pay top dacite, and they can